 - The Discovery Journey.

-Pinterest claims to allow advertisers to cover the whole sales funnel, which goes from awareness to conversion.
+Pinterest claims to allow advertisers to cover the whole sales funnel, from awareness to conversion.

 What draws advertisers to Pinterest?
 The objectives are usually: